 The role of healthcare professionals in addressing patient safety is vital.
-Speaking up can effectively reduce safety risks; however, they are often reluctant to express their safety concerns due to complex trade-offs within the field12.
-Speaking up is "assertive communication of patient safety concerns through information, questions or opinions in clinical situations where immediate action is needed to avoid harm for the patient" ^{12,13}.
+Speaking up can effectively reduce safety risks; however, they are often reluctant to express their safety concerns due to complex tradeoffs within the field12.
+Speaking up is "assertive communication of patient safety concerns through information, questions or opinions in clinical situations where immediate action is needed to avoid harm for the patient" 12,13.

-The current study's findings would help pinpoint the obstacles and design a better system of patient care.
+The current study's findings would help pinpoint the obstacles and design a better patient care system.
 Hence, the study was designed to assess the patient safety culture in Saudi hospitals.
 It was conducted to identify speaking up behavior, consider speaking up related climate and compare the safety climate between physicians and nurses.